 The last quarter of the year is often when my thoughts turn to the following year’s diary, plans, goals and so on (unlike some of you lovely lot, who I gather start in August!
 I feel like I’m slacking…).

-In previous years I’ve been able to cope quite happily with a normal week-to-view diary, and latterly with my beloved Moleskine 18 month planner.
+In previous years I’ve been able to cope quite happily with a normal week-to-view diary.
+Latterly it’s been my beloved Moleskine 18 month planner.

-But now I have Ink Drops, the day job, my own blog at Carla Louise and a fledgling photography and alter-ego-creation business alongside running a home, trying to stay healthy and all the other bits and pieces of life.
+But now I have Ink Drops, the day job, my own blog at Carla Louise and a fledgling photography and alter-ego-creation business.
+That’s alongside running a home, trying to stay healthy and all the other bits and pieces of life.

 So eventually, after looking in vain for a planner that would suit what I wanted, I made my own.